microsoft/uf2-linux/README.md

 ## License

-The contents of this repo is released under the MIT license.
+The contents of this repo are released under the MIT license.

-The images that you build will contain software under all sort of licenses, including GPL.
+The images that you build will contain software under all sorts of licenses, including GPL.

 ## Contributing